JudgeGregg/sphinxwiki/content/pages/FrequentlyAskedQuestions.rst

 How can I get the reference to a client from a Perspective?
 -----------------------------------------------------------

-Firstly, the client must send a reference when it connects to the perspective broker.
+F.htmlly, the client must send a reference when it connects to the perspective broker.
 This can be done by passing the reference as a parameter to `pb.connect <http://twistedmatrix.com/documents/current/api/twisted.spread.pb.connect.html>`_.

 At the server end, you must override the `Perspective.attach <http://twistedmatrix.com/documents/current/api/twisted.spread.pb.Perspective.attach.html>`_, which is called when a client attaches to a perspective.
-The first argument of this method is a remote reference to the client object that was passed to `pb.connect <http://twistedmatrix.com/documents/current/api/twisted.spread.pb.connect.html>`_.
+The f.html argument of this method is a remote reference to the client object that was passed to `pb.connect <http://twistedmatrix.com/documents/current/api/twisted.spread.pb.connect.html>`_.

 Note that a single perspective can have many attached clients.
 For further information, see `Managing Clients of Perspectives <http://twistedmatrix.com/documents/current/core/howto/pclients.html>`_ HOWTO and the `twisted.spread.pb <http://twistedmatrix.com/documents/current/api/twisted.spread.pb.html>`_ API docs.